Taiwan mobilizes diplomats to seek out COVID-19 shots

 "We are in negotiations and striving for it," said Hsiao Bi-khim, the de facto Taiwanese ambassador to the United States.

-She said that although vaccine purchases were the remit of Taiwan’s health ministry, her office’s role was to talk to the United States about speeding up those requests.
+She said that although vaccine purchases were the remit of Taiwan's Health Ministry, her office's role was to talk to the United States about speeding up those requests.

 Biden said the United States would send at least 20 million more vaccine doses abroad by the end of June.